Enamorada de Ti (song): Critical reception and legacy

 Federico Martinez of La Prensa called "Enamorada de Ti" a "popular title track".
 In his review of the remix album Stephen Thomas Erlewine of AllMusic wrote that all its songs were "rooted in the '90s and sound that way", and altering the recordings to "update it" was unfeasible.
 Carlos Quintana, a Latin-music writer for About.com, called "Enamorada de Ti" one of the best tracks on the remix album.
 Enrique Lopetegui of the San Antonio Current called it a "crowd-pleasing" song with an "unbearable" merengue.
 Nilan Lovelace of Reporter Magazine Archives noted that although the original recording of "Enamorada de Ti" was a "slow tempo love song", the remix version had a "lively, tropical tone".

 "Enamorada de Ti" has been featured on several compilation albums since its debut on Ven Conmigo in 1990.
 A club-mix version of the song was featured on All My Hits/Todos Mis Exitos Vol. 2 (2000), and the original version was added to La Leyenda (2010).
-"Is It the Beat?" was released posthumously on the soundtrack for Selena's biographical film and as a single on contemporary hit radio on June 17, 1997; the soundtrack version included a rap verse taken directly from "Enamorada de Ti".
+"Is It the Beat?" was released posthumously on the soundtrack for Selena's biographical film and as a single to rhythmic contemporary radio and contemporary hit radio on June 3, 1997 and June 17, 1997 respectively; the soundtrack version included a rap verse taken directly from "Enamorada de Ti".
 The single also included two versions of "Enamorada de Ti": a Spanish radio edit and a Spanish club mix, as well as a Spanglish version which combined verses from both songs.
 In 2012, Humberto Gatica headed the production of Enamorada de Ti with the goal of rejuvenating several of Selena's songs in popular genres.
 Spanish singer Juan Magan remixed and sang a small part in "Enamorada de Ti" for the album.
 The recording peaked at number 17 on the US Billboard Regional Mexican Digital Songs chart that same year.